hh-com/contao-feuseronline-bundle/README.md

 Contao Fronten User Online
-Set a timestamp by ajax if user is online
+Set a timestamp by ajax (jQuery) if user is online
+[x] Activate template js_feuseronline.html5 in each layout